BitPolito/silent-payments/README.md

 # Silent-Payments

-## Introduction
-This project explores and implements key concepts from [BIP 352: Silent Payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
-Silent Payments introduce a novel method for privately receiving Bitcoin transactions without requiring the sender and receiver to directly communicate or share a unique address beforehand.
+This project is a proof-of-concept of [BIP 352: Silent Payments](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki), a method for receiving Bitcoin privately via a static address, without having to communicate directly with the sender.

-Unlike traditional Bitcoin addresses, which are typically used once to preserve privacy, Silent Payments enable address reuse without compromising privacy.
-The receiver publishes a static silent payment address, while senders use it to generate unique one-time destination addresses for each transaction.
-This mechanism allows recipients to remain passive, scanning the blockchain for relevant outputs derived from their silent address.
-Our test suite includes various scenarios to evaluate the correctness and flexibility of Silent Payments, including different input types, taproot combinations, label handling, and more, as outlined in the test_list.json.
+The repo includes various scenarios to evaluate the correctness and flexibility of Silent Payments, including different input types, taproot combinations, label handling, and more, as outlined in the [test_list.json](src/test_list.json).

 ### Project Structure
 ```bash